henriettaridley/video-lab-2/README.md

 ### Prerequisites
 - Download the `R_101.pth` checkpoint file and ensure it is located in the root of the `mega.pytorch` directory, or update the demo command with the correct path to the checkpoint file.
+- Download the `MEGA_R_101.pth` checkpoint file and ensure it is located in the root of the `mega.pytorch` directory, or update the demo command with the correct path to the checkpoint file.
 - Place your image/video folder within the `datasets/` directory of the `mega.pytorch` project.
 For example, if you have an `image_folder` containing frames of a video, it should be placed as `mega.pytorch/datasets/image_folder`.

 ### Steps to Run a Demo